MW-Logo_#white

 Groom and Groomsmen

-Wedding Traditions – Why Brides Carry A bouquet
+Wedding Traditions – Why Brides Carry A Bouquet

-Modern Wedding Posted: March 10, 2017
+Modern Wedding Posted: February 9, 2021

 Photography by Mark Potter Photography / Flowers by Dominique Flowers / more from this shoot here!

-Every woman loves flowers, not only to receive them as a gift, to decorate her home or to wear, but even more so, as a bouquet to carry and complement her wedding gown on one of the most memorable days of her life.
-The bridal bouquet is an essential part of a modern bride's outfit, whether it be a lavish opulent affair or a simple garden wedding at the family home.
+Every woman loves flowers, not only to receive them as a gift, to decorate her home or to wear but even more so, as a bouquet to carry and compliment her wedding gown on one of the most memorable days of her life.
+The bridal bouquet is an essential part of a modern bride’s outfit, whether it be a lavish opulent affair or a simple garden wedding at the family home.
 It is true that flowers add visual beauty and a touch of romance to a wedding, but there are deeper reasons for their presence.

 A bride carrying flowers has its roots in ancient times.
 In Ancient Rome, brides carried or wore flower garlands, believing that flowers signify new beginnings, fidelity and hope of fertility.
 In the Middle Ages, strong-smelling herbs and spices were thought to ward off and drive away evil spirits, bad luck, ill health and help mask the smell of body odour.
 Often composed of herbs, not flowers, dill was especially popular since, being the herb of lust, its consumption by the bride and groom during the reception was thought to increase sexual desire.